2103 - Vacation

 Introduction

 Eligible state employees have the option to enroll in either the Vacation/Sick Leave Program or the Annual Leave Program (ALP).
-Employees enrolled in Vacation/Sick Leave Program receive a separate vacation and sick leave accrual, whereas employees enrolled in annual leave do not receive a separate sick leave accrual.
+Employees enrolled in Vacation/Sick Leave Program receive separate vacation and sick leave accruals, whereas employees enrolled in annual leave do not receive a separate sick leave accrual.
 The number of vacation hours accrued each qualifying pay period is based on the employee’s time base, months of state service, and whether represented or excluded.
 For more information on annual leave, reference the Annual Leave Policy Statement.

 Statement